 What Causes Rumination Syndrome?

-While the exact causes of rumination syndrome are unknown, it is believed to stem from a variety of different factors.
-Mechanically, rumination seems to occur as a result of pressure in the abdomen accompanied by a voluntary though unperceived and typically unintentional reflex or contraction.2 Some individuals may not learn the act of relaxing the muscles in the abdomen, resulting in the contraction of the diaphragm and resulting regurgitation.
+- Involuntary contractions: Mechanically, rumination seems to occur as a result of pressure in the abdomen accompanied by a voluntary, though unperceived and typically unintentional, reflex or contraction.2 Some people may not learn the act of relaxing the muscles in the abdomen, resulting in the contraction of the diaphragm and regurgitation.

-Rumination syndrome can be a learned behavior.
-Individuals may develop rumination in response to an urge they experience, almost like a tic, and learning this behavior relieves the urge.
-Rumination syndrome may also begin in response to other FGIDs, with regurgitation continuing after the resolution of the FGID due to an association formed with food or physical sensations that come with eating.
-Rumination syndrome can also be learned in response to acute stress.
-The act of rumination may relieve uncomfortable emotional and physical feelings for the individual.
+- As a result of an FGID: Rumination syndrome may also begin in response to other FGIDs, with regurgitation continuing after the resolution of the FGID due to an association formed with food or physical sensations that come with eating.

 Children and adults may be at risk of developing rumination syndrome if they have: